saidvandeklundert/interpreter/README.md

 # Interpreters and compilers

 `AST`: abstract syntax tree: a tree representation of the abstract syntactic structure of text (often source code) written in a formal language.
-Each node of the tree denotes a construct occurring in the text. ~wikipedia
+Each node of the tree denotes a construct occurring in the text. ~wikipedia A parser takes source code as input (tokens or text) and produces the AST.

-Expressions produce values, statements don’t.
+`Expression`: produces a value, or put otherwise, expressions evaluate to a value.

+`Statement`: code that executes a specific instruction or tells the computer to complete a task.
+For instance, control statements, assignments, import statements, etc. Statements do not produce a value.

+`Identifiers`/`Symbols`: names for variables, types, functions, and labels in a program.
 What an expression is and what a statement is can vary from programming language to programming language.

 Example statement: `let x = 5;`